chifi49/vue-draggable/README.md

 how many pixels to move from the original position before dragging starts

 the opacity of the dragging element
+#### draghandle
+default: '' (empty)

+accepts a css selector which will serve as the handle for dragging and not the original element
 #### drop_areas
 default: []